 In general, medicines for worms are well tolerated and very rarely cause serious side-effects.
 The side-effects most commonly reported are tummy upsets such as cramps, wind, diarrhoea and feeling sick (nausea).

-There are very few people who cannot take a medicine for worms.
+There are very few people who cannot take a medicine for worm infections.
 If for some reason one medicine has caused a side-effect or there is a reason you cannot take one, your doctor will discuss other ways to treat you.

 Mebendazole is licensed for adults and for children over the age of 2 years.
 However, it is used to treat children from the age of 6 months if necessary.
 Mebendazole is usually avoided if you are pregnant or breastfeeding.
 If treatment in pregnancy is considered to be absolutely necessary it is safest to give it in the second or third trimester.